 \section{Likelihoods}

 Thanks to our comprehensive model presented in Sect.~\ref{sect:mass_model}, we can define likelihoods for our set of heterogeneous constraints: lensing, cluster members, $\sigma_e$, X-ray surface brightness and BCG \& ICL, $V_{\rm rms}$.
 We recall the set of constraints in Fig.~\ref{fig:summary_S1063}, with X-ray surface brightness contours, multiple image systems and cluster members with measured kinematics.
-Each of these likelihoods constrains different parts of the model as presented in Fig.~\ref{fig:Model_overview}, where each model component is associated with different likelihoods.
-We have strong lensing ($\mathcal{L}_{\rm SL}$), X-rays ($\mathcal{L}_{\rm X-ray}$), cluster member kinematics ($\mathcal{L}_{\rm CL, kin}$) and the BCG \& ICL kinematics ($\mathcal{L}_{\rm BCG, kin}$) likelihoods.
-Only the first one, $\mathcal{L}_{\rm SL}$, constrains the whole mass distribution as it is sensitive to the total mass of the cluster.
-At the exception of $\mathcal{L}_{\rm BCG, kin}$ which also depends on the total mass in the cluster core, the last two, $\mathcal{L}_{\rm X-ray}$ and $\mathcal{L}_{\rm CL, kin}$, only constrain one model component each.
+Each of these likelihoods constrains different parts of the model, as shown in Fig.~\ref{fig:Model_overview}, where each model component is associated with a different set of likelihoods.
+We have strong lensing ($\mathcal{L}_{SL}$), X-rays ($\mathcal{L}_{ X-ray}$), cluster member kinematics ($\mathcal{L}_{CL- kin}$) and the BCG \& ICL kinematics ($\mathcal{L}_{BCG- kin}$) likelihoods.
+Only the first one, $\mathcal{L}_{SL}$, constrains the entire mass distribution, as it is sensitive to the cluster's total mass.
+At the exception of $\mathcal{L}_{BCG-kin}$, which also depends on the total mass in the cluster core, the last two, $\mathcal{L}_{X-ray}$ and $\mathcal{L}_{CL-kin}$, only constrain one model component each.
 We define each of these likelihoods in the following sections.
 In Sect.~\ref{sect:optimisation-process}, we detail our parameter inference procedure.